 Future of Football

 Developments in brain research created another challenging year for football in 2017.
 More parents are starting their kids in flag football, others are avoiding the game entirely.
 Some leaders propose holding off on tackle until high school, or later.
 Is that the future of football?
-What interventions will be required to regain public confidence in its health and safety protections?
-What leadership must be provided, from the NFL to policymakers to coaches?
-What are the implications if tackle football could not begin until high school?
+What would the implications be if flag, not tackle, was the standard way of playing football until high school?

 future of football: reimagining the game's pipeline